taylornelms15/Project4-Parallel-AES/README.md

 #### Vector Bitwise Operations

-For the step of adding the round key to the current state, I was stymied by the lack of
+For the step of adding the round key to the current state, I was stymied by the lack of vector bitwise operations.
+I allowed for treating the state as both a set of four `uchar4` structs, or as an array of four `uint8_t[4]` arrays, but was unable to get any performance benefit out of it.

+However, for a step as easy as bitwise-xor'ing a whole block of data, it turns out that there was still improvement to be made.

+For the encrypt step, this is the code I started with for the `addKey` operation:

 ```C
 __device__ void addKey(State* state, const uint8_t* roundKey, uint8_t roundNum) {